ckiee/sysyelper/README.md

 # sysyelper

-sysyelper is a [Discord](https://discord.com) bot that intergrates with the [PluralKit](https://pluralkit.me) discord bot to automatically suggest switches for our system.
+sysyelper is a [Discord](https://discord.com) bot for my personal server:

+- It intergrates with the [PluralKit](https://pluralkit.me) bot to automatically suggest registering switches for our system.
+- It manages ephemeral message access: you can only read message history while chatting.
+If you only lurk you won't be able to see older messages.

 ## Usage